SenseTao/hello-world/English/Accent Of English.md

 speak 1 or 2 or 3 words at a time

 speaking in clumps
-If i knew why you did that
+If I knew why you did that
-If / i knew / why / you did / that
+If / I knew / why / you did / that
-If / i knew / why / you did that
+If / I knew / why / you did that

 1st word is very short - only 10/20 %
 2nd is much longer - 80/90 %